 The blooming season starts off with the Daffodil Festival in Tacoma, Washington.
 The festival began in 1926 and is still going strong.
 Wear your yellow and celebrate one of the first blooms of Spring.
 With multiple events, the parade tops the list of must-see events and is held near the first week of April.

 Skagit Valley TULIP Festival

 There is so much going on in Skagit Valley!
-It begins with La Conner Daffodil Festival and SICBA Home and Garden Show, both happening March 23-25, and the Tulip Days Basketball Tournament March 23rd.
-Then the festival really kicks off with the Gala March 29th.
-From then thru the end of April, it is non-stop events all over Skagit Valley!
+It begins with La Conner Daffodil Festival parade.
+During the month of April it is non-stop events all over Skagit Valley!
 Farm to Pint Festival, Helicopter tours, 2.5k and 5k family fun runs, art, pottery, scrapbooking, bike tours, pancake breakfast, English Tea at Willowbrook Manor, WSU Master Gardener guides, and so much more!

 Other Northwest Tulip Festivals include:

 - Wooden Shoe Tulip Festival in Woodburn, Oregon runs the end of March through April.